ankitagj/vani-ai/README.md

 ## 📝 License

-Distributed under the MIT License.
+Distributed under the Apache License, Version 2.0.
 See `LICENSE` for more information.

 ## 🙏 Acknowledgments